- CM Diagnosis and Your Herbal Prescription

 In the Chinese Clinical studies, daily or periodic use of herbs usually resulted in restored fertility within 3 to 6 months.
 Many Chinese doctors feel that if pregnancy is not achieved within about eight to nine months, then it is unlikely that the treatment will be successful with continued attempts.

 In Japan, where doctors give lower dosages of herbal products and are restricted to using a smaller range of herbs, treatment time is usually longer: from six to fifteen months.
 In the U.S., nearly the full range of Chinese herb materials are accessible, but the dosage to be used is usually lower than in China at least to start with; as a result, I estimate that pregnancy can be achieved within six to twelve months, though it seems that most women get pregnant between 4 to 8 months.
 It must be remembered, however, that approximately one-third of infertility cases may fail to respond to all reasonable attempts.

 One advantage of the Chinese herbal approach is that even if pregnancy does not occur, benefits to health can be attained because the herbs address imbalances that affect other aspects of health besides infertility.

-How Can I Tell if My Chinese Herbs are Working?
+6. How Can I Tell if My Chinese Herbs are Working?